-Research Affiliate, Population Studies Center.
+Faculty Associate, Population Studies Center.

 Professor, Law School.

-J.D., Harvard Law School
+J.D., Law, Harvard Law School

 Research Interests: Dr. Prescott's research interests include criminal law, sentencing law and reform, employment law, and torts.
 Current projects include an examination of the effects of sex offender registration and notification laws on the frequency and incidence of sex crimes, an empirical evaluation of the effects of prosecutor race and sex on charging and sentencing outcomes, and a study of the socioeconomic consequences of criminal record expungement.

 Prescott, J.J., and Sonja B. Starr.
 Forthcoming.
 "Expungement of Criminal Convictions: An Empirical Study."
 Harvard Law Review